XiaoliChan/Fastjson-ForwardShell/README.md

 - fastjson-BypassLB.py

-  LB means loading balance, some website has fastjson RCE vulnerability which is handling by Nginx load balancing, also with internet inaccessible (freaking annoy).
+  LB means load balancing, some website has fastjson RCE vulnerability which is handling by Nginx load balancing, also with internet inaccessible (freaking annoy).

   (I used it when I joining chinese cyber storm.)